OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 2
 ### Benefits
+Minimal defect quality gates are enforced throughout the SDLC.

 ### Activity
 Define a threshold for defects that require resolution or mitigation.
 You do not deploy software into production when this threshold is exceeded, until the relevant defects are fixed, or fall below the threshold.